puneet-jain159/DSS_LLM_QA_Retrieval_Session/README.md

 # DIY QA LLM BOT
-This a repo to create a QA Retrieval Bot using both Open LLM as well as OpenAI in Databricks.\n To get started please change the configuration notebook in util/notebook-config.py.
+This a repo to create a QA Retrieval Bot using both Open LLM as well as OpenAI in Databricks.\
+To get started please change the configuration notebook in **util/notebook-config.py**.

 Please look at the documentation Below on configuration for specific LLM's